“Purpose in life is found in the actualization of others.”

 – Jiho Kongo, Shoganji Zen Retreat

 Jiho Kongo has an extensive and diverse background in Rinzai Buddhism.
 Born the eldest son of a Rinzai Zen family, Jiho inherited the responsibility of a monastic life.
 His first period of monastic practice after the completion of university was at Japan’s strictest monastery, Shogen-Ji, in Gifu Prefecture.
-Since then he has practiced at Kyoto’s Myoshin-Ji and Empukuki, Bairinji, in Fukuoka Prefecture, and Manju-Ji in Oita.
+Since then he has practised at Kyoto’s Myoshin-Ji and Empukuki, Bairinji, in Fukuoka Prefecture, and Manju-Ji in Oita.
 Traveling to different monasteries has allowed Jiho to meet many Zen masters.
 In doing so he has broadened his knowledge of and perspective on Buddhism.
-Jiho has also traveled abroad with the hope of learning about other ways of life and cultures, in turn passing on his experience as a Buddhist monk.
+Jiho has also travelled abroad with the hope of learning about other ways of life and cultures, in turn passing on his experience as a Buddhist monk.
 He taught Zen in Victoria, Canada where he lived for two years.
 He has also visited Australia, England, China, Taiwan, India and Tibet.
 Jiho’s unique experience in both Japan and abroad, has allowed him to develop a deep humility from which he passes on his teachings.
 His dedication to spiritual evolution is communicated by his commitment to not only teach, but also to learn from his students.

 Coordinator, Pierre Ferguson Black